HDI-Project/d3m-dataset-manager/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Dataset Manager could always use more documentation, whether as part of the
+D3M Dataset Manager could always use more documentation, whether as part of the
-official Dataset Manager docs, in docstrings, or even on the web in blog posts,
+official D3M Dataset Manager docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/HDI-Project/dataset-manager/issues.
+The best way to send feedback is to file an issue at the `GitHub Issues page`_.

 If you are proposing a feature: